Investing in Green Technology Companies and Stocks

 About 7.8 billion of us are consuming stuff relentlessly, and a large part of our consumption is wrapped in plastic.
 The world generates at least 3.5 million tons of plastic a day, and that’s just part of all the municipal solid waste that gets generated per year.
 It’s not just about recycling more plastic, it’s about improving the recycling process itself.

 Recycling plastics is nothing new.
 The technology has been around since 1972, but the issue is that each time plastic is recycled, additional virgin materials must be added to help improve the integrity of the output material.
 So, even recycled plastic has new plastic material added in.
 The same piece of plastic can be recycled about 2–3 times before its quality decreases to the point where it can no longer be used.
 There are a number of companies working on a solution to this problem.
 Some are using bacteria to turn non-degradable plastic into a biodegradable state.
 Others are working on creating plastics from air and methane emissions that can out-compete oil-based plastics on price.
-A new breed of startups want to do away with using plastics altogether by inventing greener packaging solutions and plastic alternatives.
+A new breed of startups want to do away with using plastics altogether by inventing greener packaging solutions and plastic alternatives such as plant-based packaging.

 Then, there are so-called thermoset plastics, the kind used in aircraft, cars, and computer casings that are made to be very durable but, once shaped and cooled, cannot return to their original form.
 Companies like IBM (IBM) and Baker Hughes Inc. (BKR) are working on new kinds of thermosetting plastics that can be dismantled as well.
 These stocks are large conglomerates that are far from being pure-plays on plastic recycling.
 One stock that might be more of a pure-play investment is Loop Industries (LOOP).
 Loop is a Nasdaq-listed company that owns patented technology which breaks down no and low-value waste PET plastic and polyester fiber to create virgin-quality plastic resin and polyester fiber.
 Another investable (but niche) market segment on the recycling theme is the recycling vending machines you find in supermarkets.